codingwithsach/face_recognition/Documentation/Image Grayscale.md

     print("Error: Unable to load one or more images.")
 ```

-In this version, the `display_image` function now allows the user to delete comments for the current image by pressing the 'd' key during the display loop.
+the `display_image` function now allows the user to delete comments for the current image by pressing the 'd' key during the display loop.
 If a comment exists for the current image, it will be deleted and a corresponding message will be displayed.
 Adjust the `image_paths` list with the paths to your images and modify the `csv_file` variable as needed.

-Certainly!
-Let's continue by adding a feature to display a summary of user inputs and comments at the end of the interactive session.
+adding a feature to display a summary of user inputs and comments at the end of the interactive session.
 This summary will include the image titles, keys pressed, and comments.
 Additionally, we'll provide an option for the user to save this summary to a text file for future reference:

 ```python
 import cv2